vbatts/tar-split/README.md

 What's Next?
 ------------

+* Add tests for different types of tar options/extensions
 * Package for convenience handling around collecting the RawBytes()
 * Marshalling and storing index, ordering, file size and perhaps relative path of extracted files
  - perhaps have an API to allow user to provided a `hash.Hash` to checksum and store for the file payloads